 Young children prominently experience night terrors.
 Statistically speaking, more children will experience more night terrors than adults.
 This doesn’t mean adults won’t experience night terrors from time to time.
 It just means not as frequently as children.

 Studies have suggested that up to 6% of children in the US experience night terrors.
 While other studies have estimated closer to 15%.
 Unfortunately, the data is still not conclusive.

 Children between the ages of 4-12 mostly experience night terrors.
 In adolescence, night terrors pretty much disappear completely.
 As you know, it comes back to adulthood for various reasons.
 Furthermore, males are far more likely to experience night terrors than females.

 Almost 1% of have issues with night terrors.
 Night terrors rares its ugly head between 20 to 30 years of age.
 But, amongst adults with night terrors issues, they have been linked to mental disorders.

-Most people confuse the night terrors and nightmares.
-Nightmare is a bad dream while a night terror is an intense feeling or emotion while you sleep.
-With Night terrors, it affects a person’s speech and movement.
+Most people confuse night terrors and nightmares.
+A nightmare is a bad dream while a night terror is an intense feeling or emotion while you sleep.
+Night terrors, it affects a person’s speech and movement.
 Plus, they feel more “real” than nightmares.

 For nightmares, the experience can be narrated like a movie.
 It’s an experience that, most of the time, can be remembered.

-For night terrors, the experience is more “live” than a movie.
+For night terrors, the experience is more “alive” than a movie.
 It’s something that’s too real and too close for comfort.

 It’s a heavу blanket that hugs your bodу as уou sleep.
 This blanket molds to уour body and provides extra pressure that calms уour nervous sуstem.
 This is done through Deep Touch Pressure.
 Deep Pressure Technology stimulate Serotonin and converts into Melatonin.
 This is important Melatonin is the hormone that makes us sleepy.